charbdesigner101/hydra/content/posts/2016-08-12-the-history-of-marketing.md

 {{< relref path="" >}}

 1991- Gopher: A network protocol, one of the very first query and search tools.
 Gopher was widely used for a couple of years, but usage has now fallen off, with barely 100 Gopher servers now indexed.
-2. 1994- Launch of Yahoo, which was formerly known as "Jerry´s Guide to the World Wide Web" after one of its founders, Jerry Yang.
+2. 1994- Launch of Yahoo, which was formerly known as "Jerry´s Guid[e to$ the Wo]()rld Wide Web" after one of its founders, Jerry Yang.
 Yahoo received in its first year over 1 million hits.

 ## Academic studies